-VCL Multi-Compartment S.A. - Compartment VCL 43 has 5 ESG potential rating drivers

-- VCL Multi-Compartment S.A.
-Compartment VCL 43 has exposure to macro impact on the rating. nomic factors and sustained structural shifts in secular preferences affecting consumer behavior but this has very low - Governance is minimally relevant to the rating and is not currently a driver.
+VCL Multi-Compartment S.A CompVCL 45 has 5 ESG potential rating drivers key driver 0 issues 5 VCL Multi-Compartment S.A - CompVCL 45 has exposure to macroeconomic factors and sustained structural shifts in secular preferences affecting consumer behavior but this has very low impact on the rating.
+Governance is minimally relevant to the rating and is not currently a driver. driver 0 issues 4 potential driver 5 issues 2 potential unver 5 ISSUES 3